 The son of a former NBA player and an All-State basketball player at Lake Central High School in St. John, Indiana, Robinson III played his college ball at the University of Michigan where he helped lead the Wolverines to the National Championship game in his freshman year.

 In 2014, he was drafted by the Minnesota Timberwolves, and spent time with the Philadelphia 76ers before landing with the Indiana Pacers.
-In 2017, he won the NBA Slam Dunk Contest and has helped lead a resurgent Pacers squad into the playoffs over the past few seasons.
+In 2017, he won the NBA Slam Dunk Contest and in 2018 signed as a free agent with the Detroit Pistons.

 A midfielder from Lancaster, Pennsylvania, Canouse started his professional career in Germany, working his way up through the ranks before joining Hoffenheim in the Bundesliga, Germany's top professional league.